gateio/gateapi-csharp/docs/CollateralLoanApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.gateio.ws/api/v4";
             var apiInstance = new CollateralLoanApi(config);
             var loanCurrency = "BTC";  // string | The parameter loan_currency is used to specify the borrowing currency.
-If loan_currency is not provided, the API will return all supported borrowing currencies.
-If loan_currency is provided, the API will return an array of collateral currencies supported for the specified borrowing currency. (optional)
+If loan_currency is not provided, the API will return all supported borrowing currencies. (optional)

             try
             {